 It may sound obvious but first things first – decide how many people you need to seat on your couch.
 This is normally the number of people in the household, plus one.

-Guests can easily be accommodated on armchairs or dining chairs, so there’s no need to buy a bigger couch, or couches, than you need day-to-day.
+Guests can easily be accommodated on armchairs or dining chairs, so there’s no need to buy a bigger couch for a small living room than you need day-to-day.

 2. Mark out your ideal couch

 Before you start adding that gorgeous velvet chaise to your shopping basket, stop and work out whether it’s practical for the space you have.

 When designing a living room, use masking tape to mark out the best potential location for your new couch on the floor.
 Is there plenty of circulation space around it?
 Is it blocking the flow of the room?
 Does it look too big?